Amy Casey Cooks

 Recipe

-Grandma's Sausage and Cheddar Cheese Balls
+Grandma's Sausage Cheese Balls

 Grandma's Sausage and Cheddar Cheese Balls.
 With just a few ingredients, these tasty meatballs are an easy to make and delicious appetizer.
 Combine pork sausage, cheddar cheese, Bisquick, onions and parsley for an irresistible snack for your next party, tailgate, or anytime you are craving a savory nibble.